This exhibition was on view from February 3 to April 9, 2023.

 Milan has received grants and fellowships from Joan Mitchell Foundation, Robert Rauschenberg Foundation, Foundation for Contemporary Arts, and the Louis Comfort Tiffany Award.
 Milan lives and works in New York.

 Makeda Best is a curator, writer and historian of photography.
-She currently serves as the Richard L. Menschel Curator of Photography at the Harvard Art Museums.
+She is the former Richard L. Menschel Curator of Photography at the Harvard Art Museums.
 Her exhibitions include: Time is Now – Photography and Social Change in James Baldwin’s America (2018), Crossing Lines, Constructing Home: Displacement and Belonging in Contemporary Art (2019) and Devour the Land: War and American Landscape Photography Since 1970 (2021).
 With Kevin Moore, she is the co-curator of the FotoFocus 2022 Biennial Exhibition, On the Line: Documents of Risk and Faith.
 She published Elevate the Masses – Alexander Gardner, Photography and Democracy in Nineteenth Century America in 2020.
 She was also co-editor of Conflict, Identity and Protest in American Art (2016).
 Her current book projects explore the intersection between photography, gender, race, labor, and ecological issues.
 She has contributed to numerous exhibition catalogs and journals.
 She holds an MFA in studio photography from the California Institute of the Arts and a PhD from Harvard University.

 Generous support for Carpenter Center programming is provided by the Friends of the Carpenter Center.
 Lead support for Please Stay Home is provided by the Harvard Art Museums’ Photography Committee.
 Additional support for the exhibition is generously provided by the Jeffrey and Leslie Fischer Family Foundation.
 The Harvard Art Museums’ modern and contemporary art programs are made possible in part by generous support from the Emily Rauh Pulitzer and Joseph Pulitzer, Jr., Fund for Modern and Contemporary Art.
 Special thanks to Allen Frame.